It’s time to press the reset button on PSHE

 Ofsted’s report on PSHE provision in 2013, tellingly entitled Not Yet Good Enough, concluded that the subject was not taught rigorously, there were too many curriculum content gaps, and teachers lacked the confidence to deliver sensitive topics in meaningful ways.
 The Department for Education’s own data suggest that the picture has rapidly deteriorated since then.

 While most of PSHE remains non-statutory it will remain the curriculum poor relative in terms of funding, resourcing, staff training and oversight.

 Statutory status for PSHE education would protect against this and ensure that teachers are given the training and curriculum time they need to realise the subject’s potential.
 It would also bring expectations on state-funded schools and academies into line with their independent sector counterparts, who tend to manage PSHE much more effectively, according to the PSHE Association.

-Policy recommendation no.1: Make PSHE statutory
+Recommendation no.1: Make all aspects of PSHE statutory

 2. Create lessons which are interactive and engaging